Obstetric Physical Therapy: Physical Therapy Management of Pregnancy and Postpartum Musculoskeletal Dysfunction - July Offering

 - Date(s): July 27, 2018 – July 29, 2018

 - Times: *Registration and breakfast are 30 minutes before advertised start time.

 Jacksonville, FL 32216

 This 3-day case-based course provides physical therapists (PTs) with comprehensive practical knowledge and skill in the evaluation and treatment of musculoskeletal dysfunction in the pregnant and postpartum patient.
-Required home study and testing will prepare the participant for an interactive learning experience.
 Cases covering low back and pelvic girdle pain, coccydynia, pubic symphysis separation, and transient osteoporosis in pregnancy will provide the clinician with extensive skill and knowledge for clinical decision making for this unique population.
 The course will also provide background in maternal physiology and anatomic changes of pregnancy and the postpartum period as well as the etiology and the pathophysiology of high-risk pregnancy and birth, diastasis recti abdominis, and perinatal pelvic floor dysfunction.
 Cases will include evidence for and psychomotor competency in manual therapy options for this population, exercise interventions, belts, supports and orthoses for this population, as well as discussion on indications and contraindications for physical agent usage during the childbearing year.
 Laboratory sessions will include internal rectal examination and treatment for coccydynia.
 Outcome measures will be discussed as they apply to the cases.

 Brooks Certificate of Academic Achievement in Pregnancy and Postpartum Physical Therapy (Brooks CAPP -OB):